MikeTheHammer/wmul_rivendell/README.rst

 Description
 ===========

 This project provides several utility scripts to help in the use of Rivendell Radio Automation 3.4.0+

-"Filter Cart Report For Music Scheduler" takes the Rivendell Cart Data Dump (.csv) and filters out the fields, cart types, and cuts that are not needed by external scheduling software.
+``Filter Cart Report For Music Scheduler`` takes the Rivendell Cart Data Dump (.csv) and filters out the fields, cart types, and cuts that are not needed by external scheduling software.

-"Load Current Log Line" selects which log to use and which line in the log to use based on the current date and time.
+``Load Current Log Line`` selects which log to use and which line in the log to use based on the current date and time.

-"Import With File System Metadata" uses the folder structure to find the group and scheduler code(s) to which a file should be imported.
+``Import With File System Metadata`` uses the folder structure to find the group and scheduler code(s) to which a file should be imported.

 `Installation - Linux`_